LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Critical Health Levels.md

-When you drop below 50% health, your movement speed reduces by 10ft.
-When dropping below 10% health, you have disadvantage on saving throws
+When you drop below 30% health, your movement speed reduces by 10ft.
+When dropping below 10% health, you have disadvantage on saving throws.